What $100K actually pays — after tax

 | Quebec (Montreal) | $65,000 – $68,000 | $1,250 – $1,308 |

-Figures are estimates based on 2025-26 federal and provincial tax rates, CPP contributions, and EI premiums.
-Source: CRA federal tax brackets 2025-26, provincial tax schedules.
+Estimates based on 2025–26 federal and provincial tax rates, CPP contributions, and EI premiums.
+Source: CRA, provincial tax schedules.
 Last reviewed: April 2026.

-Alberta has no provincial sales tax (PST) and lower provincial income tax rates than Ontario or BC.
-On the same $100K salary, a Calgary worker takes home roughly $3,000 to $5,000 more per year than a Toronto or Vancouver worker.
+No PST and lower provincial income tax rates.
+A Calgary worker takes home roughly $3,000–$5,000 more per year than a Toronto or Vancouver worker on the same $100K salary.

-- Employment Insurance (EI): approximately $1,049 per year.
-This funds access to EI benefits if you lose your job or take parental leave.
+- Employment Insurance (EI): ~$1,049/year.
+Funds access to benefits if you lose work or take parental leave.

 - Ontario: 13% HST on most goods and services

-- Alberta: 5% GST only - the lowest in Canada
+- Alberta: 5% GST only — lowest in Canada

 - Quebec: 5% GST + 9.975% QST = ~15%

-This means your grocery bill, clothing, restaurant meals, and most services cost 5-15% more than the listed price depending on province.
-Factor this into your living cost comparisons, not just your income tax rate.
+Groceries, clothing, restaurants, and most services cost 5–15% more than the listed price.
+Factor this into comparisons, not just income tax rates.

 What $100K looks like across three cities